SC-SGS/PLSSVM/bindings/Python/README.md

 |-----------------------------|---------------------------------------------|
 | `get_implementation_type()` | Return the used stdpar implementation type. |

-In case of the Kokkos C-SVM (`plssvm.kokkos.CSVC` and `plssvm.kokkos.CSVR`) the following method is additional available for the backend specific
+In case of the Kokkos C-SVM (`plssvm.kokkos.CSVC` and `plssvm.kokkos.CSVR`), additionally, all constructors also accept the Kokkos specific `kokkos_execution_space` keyword parameter.
-C-SVM.
+Also, the following method is additional available for the backend specific C-SVM.

 | methods                 | description                             |
 |-------------------------|-----------------------------------------|